ernyldrm/ernyldrm.github.io/_posts/2015-10-08-home-media-server-with-raspberry-pi.md

 Hello everyone,

-In this post I'm going to tell you about how I managed to create my own home media server using new Raspberry Pi 2.
+In this post I'm going to tell you about how I managed to create my own home media server using new Raspberry Pi 3.
-It's got 1 GB of RAM and a new Broadcom CPU, so a lot of potential to install a greater workload to the pi.
-So stay with me.
+It's got 1 GB of RAM and a new Broadcom 64bit CPU, it has a lot more power to handle a greater workload, so stay with me.

 ![Raspberry Pi 2](/public/raspberry-pi-2-angle-100569133-orig.png)

 ### My Setup:

-- A Raspberry Pi 2
+- A Raspberry Pi 3 Model B
 - A 3TB Toshiba Canvio External HDD with NTFS (Powered separately)
     - Powering your HDD from your Pi can cause problems.
 HDDs need a bit more power than what pi can provide
-- An 8GB Micro SD card from SanDisk (Class 10 + UHS-1 Support)
+- A 32GB Micro SD card from SanDisk (Class 10 + UHS-1 Support)
-- A 2.1 amps USB adapter for powering the pi
+- A 2.0 amps USB adapter for powering the pi

 ### Setting Up the Operating System